Proposal for distribution of multi-photon entanglement with optimal rate-distance scaling: Protocol performance for asymmetric losses in idler modes and

 \subsection{Numerical computations with both idler modes lossy}

 We include computations for the more general cases, when Bob's mode is no longer assumed lossless.
-The results are shown in Fig.~\ref{logneg_wholespectrum}. $t_{b_2}$ takes values from 90\% to 10\% and for each $t_{b_2}$, $t_{a_2}$ goes from 5\% to $t_{b_2}$ in steps of 5\%.
-When the transmittances of the two idler modes are equal, the amount of entanglement is close to maximal, given by $\log_2(2\sqrt{5}+1) \approx 2.45$.
-As the symmetry between the modes is broken, entanglement decreases.
+The results for $\sigma = 4$ are shown in Fig.~\ref{fig:logneg_wholespectrum}. $t_{b_2}$ takes values from 90\% to 10\% and for each $t_{b_2}$, $t_{a_2}$ goes from 5\% to $t_{b_2}$ in steps of 5\%.
+When the transmittances of the two idler modes are equal, the amount of entanglement is close to maximal, given by $\log_2(5) \approx 2.32$.
+As the symmetry is broken, entanglement decreases.
+In fact, Eq.~(\ref{lognegasymm}) gives a very good analytical approximation even in this more general case, showing that the entanglement depends only on $\epsilon = \frac{t_a}{t_b}$.